World Central Kitchen charity halts Gaza operations after Israeli strike kills 7 workers

 DEIR AL-BALAH, Gaza Strip (AP) — An Israeli airstrike killed seven aid workers with World Central Kitchen, leading the charity to suspend delivery Tuesday of vital food aid to Gaza, where Israel's offensive has pushed hundreds of thousands of Palestinians to the brink of starvation.

 Israeli Prime Minister Benjamin Netanyahu acknowledged that the country's forces had carried out the “unintended strike" on “innocent people in the Gaza Strip.”
-He says officials are “checking this thoroughly” and “will do everything for this not to happen again.”
+He says officials are looking into the strike and would “do everything for this not to happen again.”

 Footage showed the bodies, several wearing protective gear with the charity’s logo, at a hospital in the central Gaza town of Deir al-Balah.
 Those killed include three British nationals, an Australian, a Polish national, an American-Canadian dual citizen and a Palestinian, according to hospital records.